satbirsingh01/learning_material/git_for_gits.md

 ### Additional Useful Workflow Commands (diff and status)

+To see what's going on with your git workflow, what's staged, changes, your current branch:

+`git status`

+To see the difference between your local files and what has been staged for your next commit:

+`git diff`

+You can specify a file to see changes:

+`git diff [file]`

+To see changes between the staged area and the repo:

+`git diff --staged [file]`

 ## Branches

 Git branches allow for multiple people to work on different versions of the same repo which can later be merged together.
 This is incredibly useful for collaboration.
 A mediocre analogy for how branches split branches would be the phylogenetic evolutionary tree in biology - each branch diverges at a certain point, a common ancestor, and from there its DNA, or code, can be changed without affecting the other species, or branches.
 How merging works in this analogy is best left unthought about.
 I'm not getting paid for this.